rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 We offer a range of customization options for the AI assistant.
 You can choose your preferred language model and its provider, set the overall tone and style of answers, save and reuse workflows using 'Shortcuts'.
-In addition, AI taps in the background into the context of the opened document, as well as to your internal data that you have uploaded.
+In addition, AI uses in the background the context the context of the opened document, as well as to your internal data that you have uploaded.